 TODO: Should I do Kruskall-Wallace tests between these groups to see the statistical differences, or just visualise it

-From the reviewed papers, if movement or settlement sensory was included in the model, it reduced the mean self-recruitment occurring of the model (Figure 12).
-This is an unexpected result, considering the overriding consensus is that self-recruitment is increased through behavioural implementations in the model.
+Models which included movement or settlement sensory cues had overall lower mean self-recruitment levels than those which did not (Figure 12, stats).
+This is an unexpected result, considering the overriding consensus is that self-recruitment is increased through behavioural implementations in the model (CITES).
 While the maximum values for mean self-recruitment are higher with behaviour, other model parameters specific to the studies could be influencing this trend.
 If both these behaviours were included, then self-recruitment increased, although there are fewer data points for comparison.
 The large spread of values for self-recruitment, ranging from close to 100% down to almost none, also suggest that the is a mix of parameters influencing the self-recruitment seen in models.

 The opposite trend appears to occur for settlement success (Figure 13).
 The highest settlement success occurred when multiple behaviours of movement & settlement or movement & orientation & settlement were all included in the model.
-Unfortunately there were not many studies that included orientation to draw meaningful comparisons about orientation influenced connectivity amongst the papers, but the strong assumption is that it would also increase settlement success, as shown in individual studies
+Unfortunately there were not many studies that included orientation to draw meaningful comparisons about the influence of orientation on connectivity patterns, but the strong assumption is that it would also increase settlement success, as shown in individual studies

 (Staaterman et al., 2012).